-If you shoot raw, or if you’re a fan of 10 stop ND filters, you’ll have the time of your life.
+If you shoot raw, or if you’re a fan of 10-stop ND filters, you’ll have the time of your life.
 The skies on Crete are often staggering, with clouds creating bizarre shapes close to the mountains or on top of the sea.

 Pack your camera bag with a few goodies, including a tripod and a good set of filters, and drive around in search of the perfect rainy shot of Crete.

 Wanna know about my equipment?
-Check this photography guide to Santorini <<
+I discuss it in this photography guide to Santorini.

-What to pack for rainy days in Crete
+What to Pack for Rainy Days in Crete

 If you’re heading to Crete after mid-September, you’re likely to find a couple of rainy days on your way.
 Don’t let this put you down, you can still enjoy the best of the island.

 Travel-size umbrella: If you are looking for an umbrella that doesn’t take up all the space in your bag, go for a small but useful travel-size umbrella.
 I carry this one during my tours and it perfectly fits inside my small crossbody bag leaving tons of free space.